Adroiti/docs-for-code-review-tools/checkstyle-WhitespaceAfter.md

-Pattern: Check that a token is followed by whitespace, with the exception that it does not check for whitespace after the semicolon of an empty for iterator
+Pattern: Check that a token is followed by whitespace

 Issue: -